 Where did you find your first non-clinical job?

-I found the pre-service coordinator (PSC) role at naviHealth on a Google search, and found the position posted with a healthcare staffing agency.
+I found the pre-service coordinator (PSC) role on a Google search, and found the position posted with a healthcare staffing agency.
+The role is now called clinical review coordinator.

 How long have you been in the role?